roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  "Well, Trisha?
 What are you waiting for?

  Trisha looked up. "…No…n-nothing, Principal Johnson.
 I'm sorry."
 She hastily buttoned up her jeans, and followed the principal out of the locker room, without a word.
-Report_Story #1